AriFordsham/GHCWiki/wiki-formatting.md

 You can create heading by starting a line with one up to five *equal* characters ("=") followed by a single space and the headline text.
 The line should end with a space followed by the same number of *=* characters.
+The heading might optionally be followed by an explicit id.
+If not, an implicit but nevertheless readable id will be generated.

 Example: